 - The Problem: Let’s be honest—technical screenings can be nerve-wracking, especially if they’re long and dry.
 If candidates feel like they’re just jumping through hoops, they might lose interest and drop out.

 - How to Overcome It: Make it fun and relevant!
-Keep assessments under an hour, and make sure they reflect real-world tasks.
-Add an interactive twist, like a pair programming session where they get a taste of your team’s work culture.
+Keep assessments under an hour and ensure they reflect real-world tasks.
+Add an interactive twist, like a pair programming session, where they get a taste of your team’s work culture.
 And remember—candidates love feedback!
 Even a few pointers can make a huge difference in how they feel about the experience.

 4. Finding the right difficulty level